spree/spree/guides/src/content/user/configuration/configuring_store_credit_categories.md

 ## Introduction

-In order to assign Store Credits to the User's account you have to create **Store Credit Categories**, category defines reason for which the User received Store Credits to spent in your's store.
+In order to assign Store Credits to the User's account you have to create **Store Credit Categories**, category defines reason for which the User received Store Credits to spend in your store.

 To find **Store Credit Categories** click on **Configuration** dropdown and look for Store Credit Categories option.